syncfusion-content/windowsforms-docs/WindowsForms/Localization.md

 ---
 layout: post
-title: Localization in Windows Forms | Syncfusion
+title: Localization in Windows Forms Controls | Syncfusion
-description: Learn about Localization support in Syncfusion WF UI Contorls using .RESX files and also explains editing default strings of WF controls.
+description: Learn about localization support in Syncfusion Windows Forms UI contorls using .RESX files, editing default strings, it's elements and more details.
 platform: WindowsForms
 control: Localization
 documentation: ug
 ---

-# Localization of Syncfusion WF Controls
+# Localization of Syncfusion Windows Forms Controls

 Localization is the process of making application multilingual by formatting the content according to the cultures.
 This involves configuring the application for a specific language.
 Culture is the combination of language and location.
 For example, `en-US` is the culture for English spoken in United States; `en-GB` is the culture for English spoken in Great Britain.